Welcome to Clarke Lab

 - Utilizing the photothermal effect of metal nanoparticles:

-Click for some news stories about our most recent results:
+Click for some news stories about our earlier results:

 Above: Kristen Hale prepares to electrospin.

 Development of electrospinning approaches enabling increased throughput while still generating high-quality nanofibrous materials (i.e. sub-micron fiber diameters with a narrow fiber distribution) represents a critical goal for facilitating broader industrial utilization of these polymeric materials.
 A host of applications ranging from tissue scaffolding for biomedical applications, as sensors, in air and water filtration systems, or acting as "smart" fabrics would benefit from such capability.

 - Towards this end, we have demonstrated that electrospinning from an unconfined fluid near a plate edge produces small diameter fibers with a narrow size distribution, and has remarkable similarity to traditional needle electrospinning approaches while also possessing clear advantages for increased mass throughput.